-WORC is a regional network of grassroots community organizations that include 15,190 members and 39 local chapters.
+WORC is a regional network of grassroots community organizations that include over 15,000 members and 35 local chapters across seven western states.
 WORC helps its member groups succeed by providing training and coordinating issue work.

 Our eight community organizations are: